HOCKEY NETCAM®

 TIGHTENING THE BALL CLAMP

 Always seems to be an issue as the weight of the camera/lens/remote puts a big burden on the ball clamp.
-As of July 2019, we have included an all-metal silver toggle which is attached to the ball head when shipped to you.
+Included and attached to your ball head is a silver metal toggle to help tighten.

 There are two other options as displayed in the photo above.
 Firstly, the toggle which you will find attached to the ball clamp when we ship the netcam.
 We have included the long handle that was part of the original ball clamp (before we replaced it with the silver toggle).
 That handle proves to be difficult to use in some situations because of the proximity to the netcam body.
 Some users use a metal saw and cut the handle in half (as evidenced above).
 This handle provides a large amount of torque and works well.
 Make sure you tape off any sharp edges left from sawing.